| |

 DNA in JBR Case

 - Where DNA Was Found.
-DNA was collected from JBR's underwear and fingernails and it later was determined to be male DNA, but not to include sperm.
+DNA originally was collected from JBR's underwear and fingernails and it later was determined to be male DNA, but not to include sperm.
 Because it was "degraded" it originally was not placed into the FBI Combined DNA Index System (CODIS).
 Subsequently, however, in December 2003 the DNA was put into CODIS.
+However, as technology evolved, new DNA tests were performed.
+We now know (paragraphs 188-197):

 General Information on DNA Testing